 Brushing hair or grooming activities

-While laws regarding cell phone use and driving seem clear, there will remains some gray area regarding what constitutes distracted driving under the law in California.
+While laws regarding cell phone use and driving seem clear, there will remain some gray areas regarding what constitutes distracted driving under the law in California.
 The fact of the matter is that accidents caused by distracted driving are totally preventable.
 No text or call is more important than your safety and the safety of those around you.